 This Tiny Home Cost Less Than $12,000

-During that time, Macy fell in love, got married, gave... birth and adopted a 150-pound Great Dane named Denver.
-Properly planned and executed, a tiny house can be perfectly comfortable home for a family.
-The MIllers, now with two children and the dog, have lived in this home full-time since 2013,
+During that time, Macy fell in love, got married, gave birth, and adopted a 150-pound Great Dane named Denver.
+Properly planned and executed, a tiny house can be a perfectly comfortable home for a family.Continue to 2 of 5 below.

 This Tiny House in the Trees Cost $4,000

-One drunken New Year's Eve, Dave Herrle promised his wife that he would build her a tree house.
+One New Year's Eve, Dave Herrle promised his wife that he would build her a tree house.
 So he did, and it soon became their second home.
 The project cost $4,000 and took six short weeks to construct, though this was possible only because Herrle is a skilled craftsman.
 Elaborate treehouses for adults are increasingly common as permanent residences for those dedicated to tiny house living.

 Dave's tiny house is nestled on a wooded hillside.
-The home features a raised deck overlooking... the woods.
-Low-maintenance, natural wood siding covers the home, with aluminum roofing completing the cabin-like mood.
-Herrle says, “It is the ultimate getaway that fuels our creativity.”Continue to 4 of 6 below.
+The home features a raised deck overlooking the woods.
+Low-maintenance, natural wood siding covers the home, with aluminum roofing completing the cabin-like mood.Continue to 3 of 5 below.

 A Dome-Shaped Concrete Home for About $3,500

 These tiny dome-shaped homes are called Binishells.
 They are constructed using a process that is similar to making a papier-mâché balloon base.
-In this case, concrete is poured over a heavy-duty air pump bladder and a steel rebar framework.
-Next, the bladder is deflated to reveal a tiny, resilient home that can stand up to extreme conditions such as earthquakes, high winds or even lava flows.
+In this case, concrete is poured over a heavy-duty air pump bladder and steel rebar framework.
+Next, the bladder is deflated to reveal a tiny, resilient home that can stand up to extreme conditions such as earthquakes, high winds, or even lava flows.

-Originally used for emergency shelters and temporary structures such as auxiliary school classrooms,... recent years have seen Binishells adopted by the tiny-house crowd.
-Construction costs start at around $3,500.Continue to 5 of 6 below.
+Originally used for emergency shelters and temporary structures such as auxiliary school classrooms, recent years have seen Binishells adopted by the tiny-house crowd.Continue to 4 of 5 below.

 This Tiny Vacation Home Cost Less Than $3,000

-He’s the founder of Pin Up Houses, a company that creates and sells building plans for tiny homes.
-The Cheryl Cabin shown above is a 107-square foot vacation retreat with a 47-square foot porch.
-The estimated construction costs for this beauty is $2,900.
-The plans cost $29, and they come with a money-back guarantee.Continue to 6 of 6 below.
+If you’re an urban dweller who fantasizes about building your own tiny vacation home, Pin Up Houses is a company that creates and sells building plans for tiny homes.
+The Cheryl Cabin is a 153-square foot vacation retreat with a 47-square foot porch.
+The estimated construction cost is $3,200.
+The plans vary based on size but a traditional tiny home blueprint starts at $290, and they come with a money-back guarantee.Continue to 5 of 5 below.